Intermittent Fasting and Time Restricted Eating

 In the 16-year prospective Health Professionals Follow-up Study, which had almost 27,000 middle-aged male subjects, men who skipped breakfast had a 27% higher risk of coronary heart disease found to be mediated by higher BMI, high blood pressure, diabetes, and high cholesterol [10].
 In the same study, there was a 55% higher coronary heart disease risk in men who ate late at night [11].

 For adults who need to eat their dinner with other family members, they will often adopt a late time-restricted eating window (TREL).
-A drawback to this is that eating this late can delay sleep onset because one of the signals required for the body to release melatonin from the brain is a drop in core body temperature.
+A drawback to this is that eating this late can delay sleep onset because one of the signals required for the body to release lifestyle hormones like melatonin from the brain is a drop in core body temperature.
 Since digestion of food produces a lot of heat, late consumption of food delays the release of melatonin and, subsequently, delays sleep.

-More Info?
+More Info

 To your good health!